Conceptualization of electronic dose to water for dosimetry in external beam radiotherapy: Conclusions

-For proton and ion beams, we have designed WEG having the same mean excitation energy as water to be used in gas-sealed ionization chambers.
-With a WEG ionization chamber, the uncertainty was further reduced to \SI{0.7}{\%} for the proton beam and \SI{1.0}{\%} for the ion beam.
+Nitrogen-based WEG mixtures have been designed to be used in gas-sealed ionization chambers for proton and ion beams.
+With WEG ionization chambers, the uncertainty will be further reduced to \SI{0.7}{\%} for proton beams and \SI{1.0}{\%} for ion beams.

-The new dose concept, calibrated ionization dose to water, may be used compatibly in current radiotherapy practice.
-Its minimized beam-quality correction will be advantageous for complex clinical beams of various types and in non-reference conditions not covered by the standard dosimetry procedures.